Ottrlang/otterlang/README.md

 Built-in modules cover IO, math, JSON, tasks, runtime helpers, strings, networking, testing, and more.
 The [API Reference](docs/API_REFERENCE.md) documents every exported function.

+ Only the true language primitives (enums, `Option`/`Result`, `panic`, `print`, `len`, strings, lists, maps, and arithmetic) live in the implicit prelude.
+All other stdlib functionality now follows a Python-style import model—`use http`, `use yaml`, `use task`, etc.—and nothing outside the prelude is visible until you import the module you need.

 ## Command Line Interface